 "When we went through the northern states, Montana and Wyoming, there was really only the one charger.
 And if that didn't work out, we would have been stuck, basically."

 Added Wischgoll: "I think people would be more comfortable if there were more and more chargers.
 And we're getting there."

-Floodlight is a nonprofit newsroom that investigates the powerful interests stalling climate action.
+This article was first published by Floodlight, a nonprofit newsroom that investigates the powerful interests stalling climate action.